Homesteading Family Logo

 Ingredients for homemade eggnog on a wooden counter.

 • Eggs – It’s best to use eggs you trust in this recipe.
 We have a surplus of farm-fresh eggs during the summer months, which makes this the perfect way to use them up!
-I wouldn’t recommend making this with store-bought eggs, but fresh from the farm!
+I wouldn’t recommend making this with store-bought eggs.

 • Milk & Cream – This is where you can play with the ratios to make it exactly how you like.
-If you want it thicker, more reminiscent of store-bought eggnog, then use all heavy cream.
-If you want to omit the cream and keep it lower in fat, use all milk.
+If you want it thicker and more reminiscent of store-bought eggnog, then use all heavy cream.
+If you want to omit the cream and keep it lower in calories and fat, use all milk.
 We found the recipe below to be a perfect consistency and richness.

-• Nutmeg – Fresh grated nutmeg will add the best flavor.
-Feel free to add in any additional spices you like such as cinnamon, ground ginger, cardamom, etc.
+• Nutmeg – Freshly grated nutmeg will add the best flavor, but you can use ground nutmeg if that’s what you have on hand.
+Feel free to add in any additional spices you like, such as cinnamon, ground ginger, cardamom, etc.

 1. The first step is to separate the eggs into two bowls.
 One bowl for yolks, one for whites.